easbarba/zae/README.md

 ## Installation

-Get all needed dependencies and install in the system:
+Get all needed dependencies and install with:

     $ make install

-PS: you may need to set $PATH to find local packages.

 ## Commands: add, overwrite, append...